 The Kimmel School of Construction Management houses undergraduate and graduate programs designed to provide students with a broad-based knowledge of the construction industry, a solid education, and extensive training in business and management applications.
 Students also have the opportunity to work with state-of-the-art technology and CM industry-standard software.

 The curriculum includes multiple aspects of the profession, such as contracts and specifications, safety, quality control, land development, computer applications, business, finance, accounting, teamwork, communication skills and leadership.
 The CM degree programs prepare graduates for productive careers in the construction industry such as managers, project managers or property managers.

-The school's undergraduate CM program is fully accredited by the American Council for Construction Education, the premiere construction management accrediting agency in the country.
-The curriculum was designed by faculty members, students and members of the construction industry to meet the needs of students and the firms that hire CM graduates to work in the construction industry.
+The school's undergraduate CM program was designed by faculty members, students and members of the construction industry to meet the needs of students and the firms that hire CM graduates to work in the construction industry.

 The Kimmel School of Construction Management offers bachelor’s degrees in the following areas of study: